 Conversely, if you want a large main broccoli head, pinching off all of the side shoots will force all of the plants’ energy to go to producing the main head and not get diverted to producing small off-shoots.

 Sometimes broccoli can produce loose, bitter heads that are less than savory to eat.
 Most commonly this is caused by too much heat.
 If you live in an area that experiences a spike in temperature, or if you planted your broccoli too late or in a spot that gets too warm, your broccoli could flower or bolt.
 Then you will have bitter, flavorless broccoli and your work will have been for nothing.
 If you prefer spring plantings this will always be an issue, timing will key in your success.

 But what if it’s not the heat?
 Well, then it could be too much nitrogen in the soil as too much of this nutrient can cause swift growth of the head of the broccoli.
 Make sure you are mindful of the fertilizer you are using to avoid this problem in the first place.
 Which is another reason I always recommend using slow release fertilizers.

 3. Broccoli Heirloom Varieties

-Broccoli is a member of the mustard or Brassicaceae family, commonly known as the group of cruciferous vegetables.
+Broccoli is a member of the Brassicaceae family, commonly known as the group of cruciferous vegetables.
 These Brassica-type plants are a large group of vegetables whose members include cabbage, cauliflower, kale, collard greens, kohlrabi, kai-lan and Brussel sprouts.
 These vegetables are native to western and southern Europe, thriving in cooler and harsher growing conditions.